google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

-<strong>Tip:</strong> The <code>notificationclose</code> event is a great place to add Google analytics to see how often users are closing our notifications.
+__Tip:__  The <code>notificationclose</code> event is a great place to add Google analytics to see how often users are closing our notifications.
 You can learn more about this in the <a href="lab_integrating_analytics.md">Google Analytics codelab</a>.